Who are the NRC?

 What it can’t do is calculate amounts needed so that the minerals are in the correct ratios or proportions to each other.
 This is typical of ration ‘balancing’ programs that are online or offered as a service for free by feed companies.
 To see why this is just as important, if not more important than simply satisfying daily needs, read the page on mineral interactions.

-Links to the current editions are at the bottom of the page.
+Links to the current editions are below.

 Q. The problem with NRC recommendations is that it is based on American soil profiles which are very different to Australian soil profiles.
 The mineral supplements recommended for American conditions just dont fit Australian ones and can lead to big problems.
 How can the NRC help us in Australia?